Vermilion: In the Americas

 Vermilion was also used by the native peoples of America, to paint ceramics, figurines, and murals, and for the decoration of burials.
 It was used in the Chavin civilization (400 BC – 200 AD), and in the Maya, Sican, Moche, and Inca empires.
 The major source was the Huancavelica mine in the Andes mountains in central Peru.

 The most dramatic example of vermilion use in the Americas was the so-called Tomb of the Red Queen, located in Temple XIII, in the ruins of the Mayan city of Palenque in Chiapas, Mexico.
 The temple is dated to between 600 and 700 AD.
-It was discovered in 1994 by Mexican archeologist Arnoldo Gonzales Cruz.
+It was discovered in 1994 by Mexican archeologist Fanny López Jiménez.
 The body and all objects in the sarcophagus were covered with bright red vermilion powder made from cinnabar.

 In the Middle Ages and Renaissance

 The technique for making a synthetic vermilion by combining sulfur and mercury was in use in Europe in the 9th century, but the pigment was still expensive.
 Since it was almost as expensive as gold leaf, it was used only in the most important decoration of illuminated manuscripts, while the less expensive minium, made with red lead, was used for the red letters and symbols in the text.

 Vermilion was also used by painters in the Renaissance as a very vivid and bright red, though it did have the weakness of sometimes turning dark with time.
 Florentine artist Cennino Cennini described it in his handbook for artists:

 By the 20th century, the cost and toxicity of vermilion led to its gradually being replaced by synthetic pigments, particularly cadmium red, which had a comparable color and opacity.